Taras Bulba-Borovets: First UPA

 Beginning in the spring of 1942, groups under Borovets' command began targeting German Gestapo detachments alongside their ongoing fight against Soviet partisans.
-In June 1942, as part of a propaganda campaign, Borovets wrote a letter to Reichskommissar Erich Koch accusing his administration of repressions against the Ukrainian population.
+In June 1942, Borovets wrote a letter to Reichskommissar Erich Koch accusing his administration of repressions against the Ukrainian population.

 The Polisian Sich's most famous operation was a major sabotage action at Shepetivka on August 19, 1942.
 The operation targeted German military transport and was designed to be "silent," with the goal of disarming Wehrmacht troops rather than engaging them in lethal combat.
 During the raid, his partisans captured four trains and liberated two others carrying people for forced labor in Germany.
 Borovets himself later claimed in his memoirs that he "had spilled no German blood".

 On September 15, 1942, "The law of a Ukrainian Partisan" was published, which first designated the partisan detachments under Borovets as the "Ukrainian Insurgent Army" (UPA).
-That same month, Borovets entered into negotiations with Soviet partisans under the command of D. Medvedev.
+That same month, Borovets entered into negotiations with Soviet partisans under the command of Dmitry Medvedev.
 The two groups could not reach an agreement because Borovets refused to accept subservience to the Soviet command structure and feared German reprisals against Ukrainian civilians.
 Ideological differences also played a role, as Borovets was aligned with the government-in-exile of the Ukrainian National Republic.
 Nevertheless, a neutrality agreement was maintained between Borovets' detachments and the Soviet partisans until the spring of 1943.

 Parallel to the negotiations with the Soviets, Borovets continued to seek an agreement with the Germans.
 On November 23, 1942, a meeting was held in Berezne with Obersturmbannführer Pütze, the chief of the security police and SD for the Volhynia-Podolia general district.
 Pütze stated that the negotiations were initiated because Borovets had never given an order "to shed German blood".
 He proposed that Borovets's forces be integrated into German-controlled Schutzmannschaften (auxiliary police) to fight Soviet partisans.